TL;DR

 FAQ

 - What if I don’t have hard metrics?
-Use qualitative outcomes with comparative scope: “rewrote auth service used by 4 internal teams” beats “rewrote auth service.”
+Use qualitative outcomes with comparative scope: “rewrote an auth service used by 4 internal teams” beats “rewrote the auth service.”

 - How many JD keywords is too many?
 1-2 per bullet, 6-10 across the whole resume.
-Cover the JD’s top nouns; ignore the verbs (you’re supplying those).
+Cover the JD’s top nouns and skills; ignore its verbs (you supply those).
+Since 76.4% of recruiters filter by skills, prioritize skill nouns over filler.

 - Should I rewrite for each JD?
-Yes for the top 2-3 bullets per role.
-The rest stay stable — recruiters notice when an entire resume was hastily tailored.
+Rewrite the top 2-3 bullets per role for each application; leave the rest stable.
+Recruiters notice when an entire resume was hastily re-tailored.

 - Will an ATS see “redesigned” as different from the JD’s “redesign”?
-Modern ATSes stem these.
-Don’t contort grammar to match exact tense.
+Modern ATSes stem these, so the tense difference rarely matters.
+Don’t contort grammar to match exact word forms — match the noun, not the conjugation.

 Related